China Censors Social Media Responses To Proposal To Abolish Presidential Terms - Slashdot

 Re: (Score:2)

-US Censors attempt to temper Russiagate hysteria (Score:2)
+US Censors attempt to temper Russiagate hysteria (Score:3)

 The guy who exposed the Russian troll farm in 2015 thinks the hysteria is overblown.
 If you report on that you get your live streaming ability cut.